Finder makes money from featured partners, but editorial opinions are our own.

 Let's say you're 20 years old, earning $70,000 a year with a super balance of $20,000.
 If you make no additional contributions on top of your employer's contributions, your super balance at retirement is estimated to be $543,599.

 If you started to contribute $500 a month (a bit over $100 a week), your estimated super balance jumps to $1,002,393.
-Of this, $282,000 is the amount you've contributed and $123,995 is the extra investment earnings you've made on those contributions.
+That's almost double!
+By starting to make extra contributions while you're young, it can have a huge impact on your final super balance.

 If you're not able to make additional contributions, you can still boost your super by comparing super funds and making sure you're in a low-fee, high-performing fund.

-When should I be making extra contributions?
+When should I start making extra contributions?

 How to make super contributions